panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #16.md

 ## Agenda:

-1. Information on the current activities : AAI and Data transfer (One data, user driven data transfer solution such as Globus)
+1. Information on the current activities : AAI and Data transfer (One data, user driven data transfer solution such as Globus, Archive pilot)
 3. Need for AAI training?
 3. Software catalogue ( https://software.pan-data.eu )